greg2705/Bot-Showdown/README.md

 # Bot-Showdown
 A bot for pokemon showdown.com.

-The bot play random move for now.
+The bot play random move for now.Project is in pause for now.